An Apple A Day

 + Healthcare experts and everyday people

-+ Ability to mend or willingness to learn
++ Ability to mend or willingness to try

 In the 2017 essay titled “The Heroism of Incremental Care,” doctor and surgeon Atul Gowande examines how the United State’s healthcare system does not adequately value services that improve people's lives over the long term.
 For example, specialists like cardiologists make twice the income of a general practitioner (GP).
 Yet, there is incredible power in providing access to GPs.
 By building rapport and trust and making small, incremental changes, one can experience a big difference in their quality of life.
 GPs actually lower mortality rates and can extend people’s lives up to 10 years, saving the healthcare industry money in the long run.
 Dr. Gowande goes on to highlight the parallels in the United State’s infrastructure system.
 For instance, we spend more money on creating new bridges then simply maintaining the old ones.
 We don’t see the value in the incremental, the invisible, or the old.
 As we age, we often are treated much like a worn out object - pushed out of society and ignored.